-The following data is summarised from the last 3 years (2013-2015) of statistical data for June and July collected by the Spanish Meteorological Agency (AEMET), at their weather stations at or very near the following sites (NOTE: September weather is similar to June):
+The following statistical data for June and July is summarised from the 3 year period of 2013-2015, collected by the Spanish Meteorological Agency (AEMET), at their weather stations at or very near the following sites (NOTE: September weather is similar to June):

 Barcelona, a usual start point city for most of these trips, tends to be somewhat warmer than the Pyrenees.
 In June, average highs of 21ºC and average lows of 12.5ºC.
 In July, average highs of 28.5ºC and average lows of 19.3ºC.
 66-67% Humidity in both months.

-Goriz Mountain Hut—2200 m elevation (Trekking in the Central Pyrenees guided trip.)
+Goriz Mountain Hut—2200 m elevation in Ordesa & Monte Perdido National Park.

 In June average highs are 13.6ºC and lows 6.5ºC.
 Average rainfall in June is 107ml.